matheusfmello/soccer_odds/README.md

 # Update Report

-**2022/11/09 -** Implemented scrapper to get today matches data.
+**2022/11/09 -** Implemented scraper to get today matches data.

-**2022/11/16 -** Implemented the old matches scrapper, which provides several amount of data in according to the user needs.
+**2022/11/16 -** Implemented the old matches scraper, which provides several amount of data in according to the user needs.

+** 2023/03/01 -** Implemented scraper for player attributes, PrepareDf and first model.